2001 Houston Astros season

-In the regular season finale on October 7, Shane Reynolds led a 9–2 win over the Cardinals to become the seventh Astro to win 100 games.
-The win tied Houston with St. Louis with identical 93–69 win–loss records for best in the National League; however, the Astros retained the tiebreaker by virtue of claiming the season series, 9–7.
+In the regular season finale on October 7, Houston defeated St. Louis, with the two teams sporting identical 93–69 win–loss records for best in the National League.
+However, the Astros retained the tiebreaker by virtue of claiming the season series, 9–7.
 Hence, the Cardinals were situated as the NL Wild Card winners.

 For the fourth time in five seasons, the Astros claimed the NL Central title, their seventh division title and seventh playoff appearance in franchise history.
 For the third time in five seasons, the Astros faced the Atlanta Braves in a National League Division Series (NLDS).
 The Braves defeated them for the third time in a three-game sweep.
 Days later, manager Larry Dierker resigned.
 The Astros, forestalled in all their attempts to win a playoff series, would not do so until 2004.
+This was also Houston's final division title in the National League until 2017.

 Following the season, catcher Brad Ausmus won his first career Gold Glove Award.
 Starter Roy Oswalt was chosen as The Sporting News NL Rookie Pitcher of the Year, (Note: From 1961–2003, The Sporting News declared one rookie pitcher and position player from each league, the NL and the American League (AL), for this award.
 Starting in 2004, this system was modified to selecting one rookie from each league for the award, regardless of position.) and to the Topps All-Star Rookie Team.
 Also, the Houston Astros were also recognized as Organization of the Year by the Baseball America and other outlets.